THE WINNINGEST COACH IN MARYLAND SOCCER HISTORY

 Achieving a level of excellence again at Maryland, Cirovski has added the respect of more people than ever for the Terrapins.
 He has combined an unparalleled ability to motivate and teach with exceptional mastery of technique to become one of the most talented and versatile soccer coaches in the nation.
 And whether it's on the field or in the classroom, Cirovski's student-athletes give it all they've got, and it shows.

-In addition to the accomplishments of his 24-year coaching career with the Terps, Cirovski was also a standout student-athlete himself.
+In addition to the accomplishments of his 25-year coaching career with the Terps, Cirovski was also a standout student-athlete himself.
 He began his career at Wisconsin-Milwaukee where he was a four-year letterwinner.
 As a senior, he won the Herman Kluge Award for Male Athlete of the Year, and, in 1998, he was inducted into the UWM Athletic Hall of Fame.
 He earned his bachelor's degree in 1985 and his master's in 1989.
 He then spent parts of three seasons as a professional player and coach with the teams in the Canadian Soccer League, and the National Professional Soccer League.
 His first taste of coaching came in 1987 in the Canadian Soccer League.

-Cirovski is entering his 27th year of coaching overall, and holds an "A" coaching license from the U.S. Soccer Federation, as well as an Advanced National Diploma from the National Soccer Coaches Association of America.
+Cirovski is in his 27th year of coaching overall, and holds an "A" coaching license from the U.S. Soccer Federation, as well as an Advanced National Diploma from the National Soccer Coaches Association of America.
 During the summer of 1997, he served as the assistant coach of the JVC U-17 World Youth Championship team, which played against Argentina, Uruguay, Egypt and two domestic camps.
 The team competed at the U-17 World Cup Championship in Egypt held in September of 1997.
 Cirovski also worked as an assistant coach for the U.S. U-20 National Team.

 Cirovski's wife, the former Shannon Higgins, played collegiate soccer at North Carolina and entered the National Soccer Hall of Fame in the fall of 2002.
 The couple has three daughters; Hailey, Karli, and Ellie.